Want to know how to make chocolate brownies, these tips will have you making the best brownies very time!

 3. Enhance The Flavour With Caffeine

-Add a tablespoon of strong brewed coffee to the mix, this will bring out the chocolate flavour.
+Add a tablespoon of strong brewed coffee to the mixture to help bring out the chocolate flavor.
 If you don’t have brewed coffee, add up to 1 level tablespoon of dried coffee granules to the brownie batter.

 4. Carefully Melt The Butter and Chocolate

-Use a double boiler to melt the butter with the sugar, chocolate (or cocoa powder).
-You have more control over the heat and can a avoid burning the mixture.
+Use a double boiler to melt the butter with sugar, chocolate (or cocoa powder).
+You have more control over the heat and can avoid burning the mixture.

 5. Watch The Temperature When Adding Eggs

-If using eggs in the batter don’t add these to a too a hot chocolate mixture (the mixture should be cool to the touch).
-Otherwise, you will have scramble eggs in the mixture.
+If using eggs in the brownie batter, do not add these when the mixture is too hot (the mixture should be cool to the touch).
+Otherwise, you will have scrambled eggs in the brownie batter.

 6. Don’t Over Mix

-Don’t over beat the mixture when combining the dry and wet ingredients, rather gently fold the dry ingredients with the wet and only until the dry is fully incorporated.
+Don’t overbeat the mixture when combining the dry and wet ingredients.
+Instead, gently fold the dry ingredients into the wet and only until the dry is fully incorporated.